 There really is no place like Rome.
 With nearly 3,000 years of ancient culture to its name, strolling around Rome is like walking around a fascinating museum.
 It’s one-of-a-kind thanks to its delicious cuisine, exquisite architecture and thrilling culture.
+In addition to direct flights from Ireland to either Fiumicino or Ciampino Airport and seamless transfer options, Rome is a great option for a weekend city break.

 So, we’ve picked our must do’s and top food picks in this guide to Rome, to add to your city break itinerary.
 As Rome wasn’t built in a day, there are endless options for activities to see and do.